ilyassesalama/1337-Finder/README.md

 ### Contributions?

 I welcome contributions, the script task is simple but if you wish to improve the code then why not.
-I never had any experience in Bash before, so this is my first script ever.
+I never had any experience in Bash before, so yeah.